 As modern advertising continues to shift into digital spaces, students and professionals who are looking to return to school may ask, "Should I major in marketing?"
 If you have asked yourself this question, your answer may depend on what you want out of your degree experience as well as your future long-term career goals.

 The Market Outlook

-Marketing majors must above all be able to analyze complex data and transform it into accessible and appealing ideas that can be used to reach and influence consumers.
+Marketing students may also be expected to analyze complex data and transform it into accessible and appealing ideas that can be used to reach and influence consumers.

 Entry-Level Jobs With a Marketing Degree

-Because it's such a versatile major, there are a number of careers you can pursue with a marketing degree.
-Common marketing major jobs include:
+Because marketing is part of many different industries, there are a number of careers you may choose to pursue with a marketing degree.
+Common jobs requiring a bachelor’s in marketing or a marketing concentration include:

 - Market Research Analyst – Market research analysts are responsible for collecting data on consumers, industry trends, and sales figures, as well as interpreting this data for marketing managers and advertising and promotions teams.
 This may be a good position to pursue if you enjoy studying consumer behavior and have a strong grasp on statistics and how to design market surveys and consumer polls.6

 - Social Media Specialist – Social media specialists help manage a company's brand image, public relations, and consumer engagement.
 They are often responsible for interacting with customers online and must have a strong understanding of the company's core audience's values.
 Social media specialists may be a key component in executing marketing campaigns and often coordinate with marketing teams on advertising and promotional efforts.2

 - Advertising Manager – Advertising managers create the brand campaigns, product announcements, and medium-specific advertisements for one or more products or services offered by a company.
 While some may work specifically in buying ad spots on TV or radio or designing digital advertising strategies, others may focus more on the ideas and creative elements of ad campaigns.7